Newcomers to Canada

 Support payments

-If you make spousal or child support payments, you may be able to deduct the amounts you paid, even if your former spouse or common-law partner does not live in Canada.
+If you make spousal or child support payments, you may be able to deduct the amounts that you paid, even if your former spouse or common-law partner does not live in Canada.
 For more information, see Guide P102, Support Payments.

 Treaty-exempt income

 Once you become a resident of Canada, you have to report your world income.
 World income is income from all sources inside and outside Canada.
 However, all or part of the income may be exempt from Canadian tax.
-This may be the case if Canada has a tax treaty with the country or region where you earned the income and there is a provision in the treaty preventing Canada from taxing the type of income you received.
-You can deduct the exempt part on line 25600 of your return.
+This may be the case if Canada has a tax treaty with the country or region where you earned the income and there is a provision in the treaty preventing Canada from taxing the type of income that you received.
+You can deduct the exempt part of the income on line 25600 of your return.

 For a list of countries and regions that Canada has a tax treaty with, see Tax treaties.
 If you are not sure if the applicable tax treaty contains a provision that makes your income from sources outside Canada exempt from tax in Canada, contact the CRA.